hunterjackson/docs/source/mqtt.rst

 Mqtt Setup
 ~~~~~~~~~~

 For testing we will use a simple application spinning up an mqtt server using Moquette.
-Download and unzip `this <https://github.com/datamountaineer/mqtt-server/releases/download/v.0.1/mqtt-server-0.1.tgz>`__
+Download and unzip `this <https://github.com/datamountaineer/mqtt-server/releases/download/v.0.1/mqtt-server-0.1.tgz>`__.
-Also download the `schema <https://github.com/datamountaineer/mqtt-server/releases/download/v.0.1/temperaturemeasure.avro>`__ required to read the avro records

-Once you have unpacked the archiver you should start the server
+Once you have unpacked the archiver you should start the server.

 .. sourcecode:: bash

     ➜  bin/mqtt-server